dariajung/PLT_notes/week5.md

 The semantics are most important.
 Syntax is kind of like a religion.
 Aesthetics matter to people.
 Verbosity matters.
 Too small can be problematic though.

 Some syntax is error prone, ie: angle brackets in C++.

+What does something like "ifa" return?
+It should return one token "if+" should return two tokens.

+Keywords look like identifiers, but are more specific.